-Interstate 66 connects Interstate 81 near Strasburg, Virginia to the nation's capital along a 76.28-mile route.
-The freeway superseded Virginia 55 east from Strasburg to Gainesville and U.S. 29 from there east to Rosslyn, Virginia.
+Interstate 66 connects I-81 near Strasburg, Virginia to the nation's capital along a 76.28-mile route.
+The freeway superseded Virginia Route 55 east from Strasburg to Gainesville and U.S. 29 from there east to Rosslyn, Virginia.

 Interstate 66 varies between four and six lanes between the Capital Beltway in Virginia and the Theodore Roosevelt Memorial Bridge.
 Since rescinded, the Virginia portion was restricted to HOV-3 traffic on all lanes during the morning and evening peak hours.
 This rule was even more restrictive when only HOV-4 eligible vehicles were permitted!
 Nowadays, the freeway-wide restriction permits HOV-2 for the morning inbound commute and HOV-2 for the evening outbound commute.
 In addition, a truck ban is in effect east of Interstate 495.